 Eating foods high in choline is also crucial for a healthy gallbladder as choline is needed to make phosphatidylcholine which keeps bile flowing smoothly from the gallbladder for optimal fat digestion

-#5 Eat fresh, raw, ripe foods high in enzymes
+#5 Eat foods to improve digestive enzymes

 Papain is the enzyme in papaya that aids in protein digestion while having a soothing effect on the stomach.
 Papaya is an excellent tropical fruit to enjoy for gut health with promising results.